ng-alain/delon/docs/how-to-start.en-US.md

 + [Antv chart](//antv.alipay.com/zh-cn/index.html)
 + [NG-ZORRO Community recommendation](https://ng.ant.design/docs/recommendation/en)

-`ng-alain`'s base component library comes from `ng-zorro-antd`, so you can get a very detailed [API](//ng.ant.design/) documentation for its use on the official website, for ng The components provided by -alain are obtained through the [component page](/components).
+`ng-alain`'s base component library comes from `ng-zorro-antd`, so you can get a very detailed [API](//ng.ant.design/) documentation for its use on the official website.
+For ng components provided by -alain are obtained through the [component page](/components).

 ## Second, the startup process